 The current fee for applying yourself is £215.
 With an additional cost of 50p for official copies.

-It is important to note that currently, the government are proposing to increase the Probate fees, so that charges will be linked to the size of the estate instead of a flat rate.
-According to estimates one in five Executors who pay fees will need to pay at least £2,500.
+It is important to note that currently, the government is proposing to increase the Probate fees so that charges will be linked to the size of the estate instead of a flat rate.
+According to estimates, one in five Executors who pay fees will need to pay at least £2,500.

 Please feel free to contact us if you would like to discuss this with one of the team.